Meet the Team

 Cassandra Vanderpool, MS, RDN, LD, Extension Associate II

-• Kitchen Creations (Program Manager): 4-part diabetes cooking school funded by a grant from the NM Department of Health Diabetes Prevention and Control Program.
+• Kitchen Creations (Program Manager): Four-part diabetes cooking school funded by grants from NM Health and Presbyterian Healthcare Services.

 • Part-time position (20 hrs. per week) from Albuquerque, NM.